Can a UTI cause a seizure?

 Links between UTIs, medication and seizures

-Besides the UTI itself triggering seizures, it’s also important to think about how medication might interact with epilepsy and infections.
+Besides the UTI itself triggering seizures, it’s also important to be aware of how medication may interact with epilepsy and infections.

 UTIs and epilepsy